Gigafactory New York

-Gigafactory New York (also known as Giga New York or Gigafactory 2) is factory leased by Tesla in Riverbend, Buffalo, New York.
+Gigafactory New York (also known as Giga New York or Gigafactory 2) is a factory leased by Tesla, Inc. in the Riverbend section of Buffalo, New York.
 The factory, owned by the State of New York, was built on brownfield land remediated from a former steel mill.
-Construction of the factory, rebranded as RiverBend, started in 2014 and was completed in 2016–17.
-It makes photovoltaic (PV) cells and Tesla Superchargers, among other products.
+Construction of the factory started in 2014 and was completed in 2017.
+It produces the Tesla Solar Roof and Tesla Superchargers.
+Additionally, Tesla employs data analysts for its Autopilot software at the site.